SkylineCommunications/SLC-S-EVS-IPD-VIA/README.md

 ## About

-Contains classes for interapp communication with the EVS IPD-VIA protocol.
+Contains classes for InterApp communication with the EVS IPD-VIA protocol.

 ## Projects